 On 18 March 2019, in the Verkhovna Rada of Ukraine a round table took place on the subject of “Persecution and violation of the rights of Ukrainian citizens on the territory of Russia, Belarus and Kazakhstan.”

-The event was held on the initiative of the Italian Federation of Human Rights (FIDU) and the Open Dialog Foundation and with the support of the parliamentary committee on Human Rights, national minorities and international relations.
+The event was held on the initiative of the Italian Federation of Human Rights (FIDU) and the Open Dialogue Foundation and with the support of the parliamentary committee on Human Rights, national minorities and international relations.

 Human rights activists initiated a discussion on this problem after the events of 14 February 2019 when two Ukrainian citizens, official observers of the FIDU mission – Lyudmyla Voloshyna and Valeriy Yavtushenko – were abducted and expelled from Kazakhstan.